 Joe Topinka even put together a Friday evening Noggin at a local Fernandina Beach watering hole and we had quite a few folks (MOGSouth members and others) turn out for a (pint or two.)
 Perhaps we can do something along these lines again next spring.
-If you plan to attend, send us an email at magsouth@yahoo.com so we save you a parking space.
+If you plan to attend, send us an email at mogsouth@yahoo.com so we save you a parking space.
 Also, there is a sign up form we can email to you if you need it.
-Just send us a note via email to magsouth@yahoo.com so we save you a parking space.
+Just send us a note via email to mogsouth@yahoo.com.

-RALPH LAUREN CAR COLLECTION - PHOTO GALLERY www.sportscardigest.com/

-1953 Morgan Flat Rad
+RALPH LAUREN CAR COLLECTION - PHOTO GALLERY www.sportscardigest.com/ 1953 Morgan Flat Rad